 Posted on 20th June 2021

-An entire generation of Britons came to recognise his voice and to become familiar with his calling card which at first they mocked but would soon came to hate and despise.
-When at the end of the war he was hanged they rejoiced.
+An entire generation of Britons came to recognise his voice and to become familiar with his calling card, which at first, they mocked but would soon come to hate and despise.
+When at the end of the war he was hanged, they rejoiced.

 In 1923, he joined the British Fascisti, an organisation formed to promote the ideas of Benito Mussolini’s Black-shirts in Britain and he regularly attended their rallies where small as they were he often worked as a steward.
 Indeed, he claimed to have received his deep facial scar in a brawl with a communist heckler who took a razor to him at one of the groups meetings.
 But he soon tired of drawing room fascists who were all talk and no action.
 He wanted to be involved in a real mass political movement, one that sought power for powers sake.